 Windows System Restore is a useful feature that creates snapshots of certain files and information before critical operations such as updates or software installations take place.
 And it allows you to revert the state of your computer to a previous point in time to undo changes that might have harmed your computer.
 Performing system restore is a simile and easy search for rstrui.exe and select the first result, Next, select the desired Restore Point when prompted, and follow the on-screen instruction.
 Well sometimes System Restore may fail with an error message System restore did not complete successfully error 0x80070005 or 0x8000ffff.
-Sometimes the error may different “Unspecified error occurred during System Restored 0x80070091”
+Sometimes the error may be different “Unspecified error occurred during System Restored 0x80070091”

 These errors occur usually due to errors with the restore point created, Windows update issues, disk write errors or corruption in system files or other unspecified reasons. or the Security software installed on your PC might be interfering with System Restore.
-Whatever the reason, Here detailed instructions to troubleshoot the System Restore Error 0x80070005 on Windows 10.
+Whatever the reason, Here are detailed instructions to troubleshoot the System Restore Error 0x80070005 on Windows 10.

 System restore not working windows 10

-The first thing we recommend, uninstall any third-party antivirus (If installed on your System) before performing system restore.
+The first thing we recommend, uninstall any third-party antivirus (If installed on your System) before performing a system restore.

 Run System Restore in Safe Mode